 Understanding the roles of administrators and executors is crucial.
 Knowing the differences between these two terms is essential for anyone involved in dealing with estate matters.
-This article aims to provide a comprehensive overview of the eligibility requirements, duties, and responsibilities associated with these two roles.
+This article aims to provide a comprehensive overview of the duties and responsibilities associated with these two roles.

 Administrators are individuals appointed by the court to manage an estate when there is no valid will in place.
 On the other hand, executors are named in a last will and testament to carry out specific tasks related to the distribution of assets and property.
 By delving into this subject matter, we hope to shed light on how administrators and executors work and what their job entails.